 Members of the instructional program may have financial obligations for required materials, such as a uniform or t-shirt, software, activity expenses, member dues, and trip expenses.
-No student will be denied the privilege of membership or participation in the program due to financial hardship.
-Parents should contact the head director for options in meeting financial obligations.
+No student will be denied the privilege of membership or participation in the program when the cost of required expenses and fees becomes a financial barrier.
+Parents should contact the head director to discuss options in meeting financial obligations or if financial assistance is needed.